 Meanwhile, you may have heard of hentai (anime and manga pornography) and tentacle porn, but did you know that in live-action Japanese porn, the genitalia are blurred out?

 What’s the point? you may wonder.
 Heck if I know.

 Extreme public drunkenness

-There are also very drunk women in twos and threes—these tend to giggle, take up the whole sidewalk with their idiotic wandering, and shout at each other in annoyingly high-pitched voices.
+- Drunk women in twos and threes—who tend to giggle, take up the whole sidewalk with their idiotic wandering, and shout breathlessly at each other.